FIELD TRIP

 BackgroundI had just started working on a visual direction for N1 (an Icelandic energy, fuel, and service station company).
 The brand concept I was working on was all about how life isn’t just about getting from A to B, but about the moments in-between.

-Then my boss Valli asked if I wanted to work from the Reykjavík office for a couple of weeks.
+Then my boss asked if I wanted to work from the Reykjavík office for a couple of weeks.

 I hesitated.
 But worst case, I get a little lonely?
 A little bored?
 Being bored in Reykjavík actually sounded kind of intriguing.
-And I’m too curious to say no to anything.

 So I said yes.
-No big plan.
-Just curious to explore whatever excitement and boredom Reykjavík day-to-day life had to offer.
+Curious to explore whatever excitement and boredom Reykjavik day-to-day life had to offer.

 PACKING